 When Gordon's father died, his mother remarried a Carberry-area man named Storyak.
-In 1916 Mr. Storyak was off at war and Gordon was sent to the Spence farm near Carberry to stay.
+In 1916 Mr. Storyak went off to war and Gordon was sent to the Spence farm near Carberry to stay.
 It appears that the Spences were interested in adopting the boy.

-Thomas Fletcher was a farm hand who worked at the Spence farm, he had been sent over from Britain while in his teens.
-He became jealous of the affection shown to Gordon by the Spence family and on April 15, 1916 took Gordon into the woods and executed him with a close-range shotgun blast to the base of the skull.
+Thomas Fletcher was a farm hand who worked at the Spence farm.
+He had been sent over from Britain while in his teens.
+Fletcher became jealous of the affection shown to Gordon by the Spence family and on April 15, 1916 took Gordon into the woods and executed him with a close-range shotgun blast to the base of the skull.
 When he returned to the farmhouse, Fletcher confessed to the family and the RCMP was contacted.

 On November 23, 1917 Fletcher was found guilty of murder and sentenced to hang but "Elliott" the hangman botched the job.

 The Voice, a weekly labour paper opposed to capital punishment, wrote on March 1, 1918 that: "Poor Fletcher hung on the rope with feet touching the ground and his pulses did not cease to beat for half an hour.
 It was one minute short of three quarters of an hour before the physician pronounced him dead."

 The February 27, 1918 Manitoba Free Press reported that "Hangman Elliott bungled the affair and the scene was most revolting to those who who had been summoned as witnesses" and describes Elliott's unsuccessful attempt to hoist the man part-way back up so that he could strangle.
 Others had to assist by grabbing the dying body by the legs and lifting them off the ground.
 They held him in place for over half an hour until the doctor finally declared him dead.